Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/plans/index.md

   - Know the different phases in your project's life cycle
   - Measure and *quantify* your progress
 - Say something when it feels like the project is meandering without direction
-- Sometimes a little process can be a good thing
+- Sometimes a little process can help give a project structure
-- I like to play the "inexperienced newbie" card, relying on others to manage me and make sure the right things are done at the right time
+- I like to play the "inexperienced newbie" card, relying on others to manage me instead of doing the project management myself

 # GitHub